 Musa is our most accomplished student.
 At age 12, he started school less than 10 years ago when the charity began.
 Brilliant and hard working, he graduated from high school at 17.
-He was then admitted to the competitive University of the Gambia.
-In Spring of 2019, Musa will graduate from the School of Business Administration.
-He has taken professional courses to prepare himself for work as an accountant.
+In Spring 2019, Musa graduated from the University of the Gambia's School of Business Administration.
+Musa is happily employed in a kitchen wares shop in busy Serrekunda.

 Musa and Biran